How to Enable File and Printer Sharing in Windows 11

 Summary

-Enabling File and Printer sharing allows other devices on your network to access your files or printers.
-You can easily toggle this feature on or off through your Windows Settings or by using the Command Prompt.
-Always keep sharing turned off on public networks to protect your information.
-For advanced configuration, refer to the official Microsoft documentation.
+File and printer sharing lets other devices on your network access your files or printers.
+You can turn this feature on or off using Windows Settings or the Command Prompt.
+Remember to keep sharing off on public networks for safety, and check Microsoft’s documentation for more details.

 Why can’t I see my printer on the network?